KrisLaw98/KLawrence.github.io/README.md

 [Return to top](#jump-to-section)

+# ArcGIS

+I used a very limited ArcGIS Pro due to bugs.
+I was unable to edit the layer symbology as the software crashes whenever tried to.

 ## American Bittern Migration

 In this exercise, I used animal tracking data from the [Movebank](https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study438644854) to create a map showcasing the migration pattern of twenty adult male American Bitterns (Botaurus lentiginosus) between July 13, 1998 to July 23, 2003.